 The office of Undergraduate Advising and Research (UAR) gives two types of research grants for undergraduate honors students.
-Major grants (awarded once a year) provide up to $6,000 for research-related expenses; small grants (awarded several times a year) provide up to $1500.
+Major grants (awarded once a year) start at $5000 for research-related expenses; with a need-based supplement and location-based supplement for qualifying students.

 Bing Summer Honors College